 Leaving Crater Lake, the cyclist travels first north then west, passing Diamond Lake and Mt.
 Thielson, experiencing the great beauty, natural sounds, and fresh air of the Umpqua National Forest.
 You may be tempted to slow the fast pace of descent along the Rogue-Umpqua Scenic Byway and marvel at deep green conifer forests sprouting from 9,000-years-old ash-fall cliffs or breathe deeply while watching and listening to the wild, tumbling North Umpqua River as it finds its way west to the sea.
 Waterfalls, campgrounds, and the world-renowned Steamboat Inn create natural stopping points, inviting the rider to take a break for a bite on the banks of the North Umpqua or to revel in the riverine beauty of this world-class fly-fishing destination.

-Continuing west, the rider leaves the Umpqua National Forest and enters the lush forested acres of the Roseburg District of the Bureau of Land Management, and then beyond passes through wide vistas of down-river farms and ranches.
+Continuing west, the rider leaves the Umpqua National Forest and enters the lushly forested acres of the Roseburg District of the Bureau of Land Management, and then beyond passes through wide vistas of down-river farms and ranches.
 The cyclist arrives at the small community of Glide, which marks the unique white-water collision of two rivers, the North Umpqua and Little.
 Restrooms and information are available there.
 Near the Colliding Rivers Wayside, the rider departs the Byway by turning south onto Little River Road and then eventually west onto Buckhorn Road, noticing more farms, ranches, and stands of trees populating a grand sweep of pastureland.

-Next comes Roseburg, the mid-point of the route, which offers the rider excellent restaurants, breweries, lodging, and other attractions.
+Next comes Roseburg, Oregon, the mid-point of the route, which offers the rider excellent restaurants, breweries, lodging, and other attractions.
 The rider can linger here or start the second leg of the route, winding along the Umpqua River’s main stem.
-Roseburg hosts two bike shops offering repairs and accessories: Canyon Creek Cycles and Waldon’s Outdoor Sports.
+Roseburg hosts two bike shops offering repairs and accessories: Canyon Creek Cycles and Waldron’s Outdoor Sports.
 Later in the ride, the Elkton Bike Station offers similar services.

-Riding through the Umpqua Valley, the cyclist passes more award-winning wineries and small historic communities like Elkton and Scottsburg with their own offerings of refreshment and hospitality.
+Riding through the Umpqua Valley, the cyclist passes more award-winning wineries and small historic communities like Elkton and Scottsburg, Oregon, with their own offerings of refreshment and hospitality.

 Now, your Crater to Coast Epic ride is complete.
 Start bragging!

 Crater Lake is accessible from many directions and roads.
-For example, if travelling along I-5, drivers can take Exit 30 at Medford and follow signs to Crater Lake, or take Exit 124 in Roseburg and follow Route 138 east, or take Route 97 from Bend to Route 138.
-Of all the routes, the scenery and riverscape along Route 138 from Roseburg to Crater Lake is the most dramatic and beautiful.
+For example, if traveling along Oregon I-5, drivers can take Exit 30 at Medford and follow signs to Crater Lake, or take Exit 124 in Roseburg and follow Route 138 east, or take Route 97 from Bend to Route 138.
+Of all the routes, the scenery and riverscape along Route 138 from Roseburg to Crater Lake are the most dramatic and beautiful.